Budgeting for university

 It may be easier to do an annual budget, looking at the whole year and considering all likely costs from rent and bills to clothes and food.

 To help, we've produced a downloadable student budget sheet.
-This shows a realistic monthly income and expenditure summary based on a student from England living away from home at university in the north of England.
-Our example shows typical costs but every student's situation will be unique, so it's essential to think about your own likely income and expenditure.
+Use it to draw up a realistic monthly income and expenditure summary, thinking about your own likely income and expenditure.

 It's always better to overestimate costs and find you have money to spare.
 Once you've worked out your income, start by taking off your essential expenses.
 After that, divide the remaining money by the number of weeks in your academic year.
 Items like food and drink are easier to think of as weekly costs.